WolfLycanorcant/wolf-cli-LinuxVer-.2/README.md

 wolf "list all python files in the current directory"

 Analyze an image:
+(ONLY IF THE OLLAMA MODEL RUNNING CAPABLE OF VISION)

 wolf --image screenshot.png "what's in this image?"

 Create a file:
+(ANY OLLAMA MODEL)
 wolf --auto "create a file named test.txt with the content 'hello world'" Configuration
 Wolf CLI stores its configuration and logs in a .wolf directory in your home folder.